KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_shortcuts.rst

 **Icons, Shortcut Schemes**

-:guilabel:`New Scheme`: switching between schemes you have saved on your computer.
+:guilabel:`Current scheme`: switching between schemes you have saved on your computer.

-:guilabel:`New...`:  creates a new empty shortcut schemes
+:guilabel:`New...`:  creates a new empty shortcut scheme

 :guilabel:`Delete`: deletes your actual scheme.